Quantum-Inspired Hierarchy for Rank-Constrained Optimization: Examples

-where $\E_n$ is the $n\times n$ matrix with all elements being one, $W$ is the adjacency matrix of $G$, and $[X\odot Y]_{ij}=X_{ij}Y_{ij}$ is the Hadamard product of matrices.
-Then, the existence of a $k$-dimensional orthonormal representation is equivalent to the following feasibility problem
+where $\E_n$ is the $n\times n$ matrix with all elements being one and $[X\odot Y]_{ij}=X_{ij}Y_{ij}$ is the Hadamard product of matrices.
+Then, the existence of a $k$-dimensional orthonormal representation is equivalent to the feasibility problem